Theosophical Society: Jiddu Krishnamurti

 One of the people who expected the imminent reappearance of the Maitreya as World Teacher was Charles Webster Leadbeater, then an influential Theosophist and occultist.
 In 1909 he "discovered" Jiddu Krishnamurti, an adolescent Indian boy, who he proclaimed as the most suitable candidate for the "vehicle" of the World Teacher.
 Krishnamurti's family had relocated next to the Theosophical Society headquarters in Adyar, India, a few months earlier.
-Following his "discovery", Krishnamurti was taken under the wing of the Society, and was extensively groomed in preparation for his expected mission.
+Following his "discovery", Krishnamurti was taken under the wing of the Society, and was extensively prepared for his expected mission.

 However, by 1925 Krishnamurti had begun to move away from the course expected of him by the leaders of the Theosophical Society Adyar and by many Theosophists.
 In 1929 he publicly dissolved the Order of the Star, a worldwide organization created by the leadership of the Theosophical Society to prepare the world for the Coming of the Maitreya, and abandoned his assumed role as the "vehicle" for the World Teacher.
 He eventually left the Theosophical Society altogether, yet remained on friendly terms with individual members of the Society.
 He spent the rest of his life traveling the world as an independent speaker, becoming widely known as an original thinker on spiritual, philosophical, and psychological subjects.

 Related individuals and organizations

-Well-known intellectuals associated with the Theosophical Society include Thomas Edison, William Butler Yeats, and Laura Carter Holloway.
+Well-known intellectuals associated with the Theosophical Society include Thomas Edison, William Butler Yeats, Giustiniano Lebano and Laura Carter Holloway.